Snazzydoa/Py-Projects/README.md

 # Presentations
-Bar charts were used to show the relationships between some selected datasets within the input spreadsheet.
+Bar charts were used to visualize some selected datasets within the input spreadsheet.

 # What to Look out for